 Devices that share the same IRQ with other devices are recognized by having the same (PCI) value.
 Devices that have positive (PCI) values are working in Line-based interrupts mode.
 Those that have negative (PCI) values are working in MSI (Message signaled interrupts) mode.

-Avoid IRQ sharing by changing the interrupt mode to MSI
+Avoid IRQ sharing by changing the interrupt mode to MSI(Message signaled interrupts)

-In order to avoid IRQ sharing between devices, you could change the interrupt mode to MSI for some of those devices with MSI Utility.
+Another way to avoid IRQ sharing between devices is to change the interrupt mode to MSI for some of those devices with MSI Utility.

 Some notes on changing the interrupt request to MSI: